Got passion? Maybe you don’t need it.

 "I have no special talents, I am only passionately curious."
 Albert Einstein

 Judy Garfinkel helps you clarify "what's next."
 She crafts bespoke resumes, cover letters, LinkedIn profiles, and bios that open doors for her clients and land jobs.
 Her expertise in building confidence and resilience supports personal growth and the ability to navigate career and work transitions – especially now!
 Judy is President of the International Coaching Federation-Connecticut Chapter where she leads a membership of near 200 coaches.

-#investinyourself #careeertransition #careerpivot #resumewriter #resumeservice #executiveresume #professionalrresumewriter #careercoach #LifeCoach #jobskills #jobhunt #resume #recentgraduate #midcareercahnge #careerrelaunch
+#investinyourself #careertransition #careerpivot #resumewriter #resumeservice #executiveresume #professionalresumewriter #careercoach #LifeCoach #jobskills #jobhunt #resume #recentgraduate #midcareerchange #careerrelaunch